How to write a job-winning resume as a professional driver

 4. How to describe work experience on a resume as a driver

 Your work experience section is arguably one of the most important sections of your resume as a professional driver.
-In this section, you will describe your past work experience including key skills, responsibilities, and accomplishments.
+In this section, you'll describe your past work experience including key skills, responsibilities, and accomplishments.

 When describing your work experience, make sure to keep your entries concise with one-to-two line bullet points.
 Generally, you should aim to keep each bullet point one sentence in length.